walkerdb/dsc_workshops/web_scraping/readme.md

 ```python
 soup("span", class_="octicon octicon-x", string=re.compile("yo"))
 ```

+## extracting data

+Once you've narrowed down a tag to get things from, there are a few things you can do to get at its contents:

 ### retrieving text
 Once you have a single tag selected, to retrieve its text all you need to do is access the ".text" value of the tag object: